-How to Fix Sink Stopper Stuck: Open and Close Positions
+How to Fix a Sink Stopper Stuck in Closed Position?

-These are the 6 steps to fix the sink stopper stuck in both open and closed positions.
+These are the 6 steps to fix the sink stopper stuck in a closed position.

 - Clean the Sink Area